Lydiva/alx-low_level_programming/0x00-hello_world/README.md

-write a program that prints programming is like building a multilingual puzzle
+write a c program that prints exactly with proper grammar, but the outcome is a piece of art followed by a new line